 If you need the technical sheet for the BCN3D filament, you can check the filament category in our knowledge base: Filaments

-To fix it, you can reduce the printing speed allowing the extruder motor to work at lower pace; try to reduce the speed by 50% to check if the problem is gone or decrease the speed in steps of 10mm/s.
+To fix it, you can reduce the printing speed allowing the extruder motor to work at lower pace; try to reduce the speed by 50% to check if the problem is gone or decrease the speed in steps by 10mm/s.

 The configuration is not the only cause of the grinding problems, if you have already checked the steps above, the following steps will help to solve any mechanical issue that cause grinding.

-Maladjusted extruder motor thumbscrew
+2. Maladjusted extruder motor thumbscrew

-The filament travels through the bowden which causes some friction during all its curve; if the bowden is damaged, the friction at the damaged point can cause the filament to get stuck.
+The filament travels through the bowden which causes some friction during all its curves; if the bowden is damaged, the friction at the damaged point can cause the filament to get stuck.
 Visually check if the bowden has a notch.
 Insert a filament through the bowden to check if it can flow easily.

-Remember to clean the extruder gears
+Extra tip: Remember to clean the extruder gears

-If you still experience filament grinding issues, get in contact with our support team by filling this form.
+- If you still experience filament grinding issues, get in contact with our support team by filling this form.